dfcastellanos/MEPLS/doc/tutorial/step4.md

 ## The main function{#main}

 Finally, we define the `%main()` function.
-The first thing that we do here is to read the command line arguments passed to the program.
-We only define the argument `-f`, which takes the path to the input parameters file to be parse.
+The first thing that we do here is to read the command line arguments passed to the program using the class `%cli::Parser`.
+We only define the argument `-f`, which takes the path to the input parameters file to be parsed.
 If no `-f` argument is given, a default value of ` ./default.prm` will be used.

 ```cpp
 int main(int argc, char *argv[])